 Talk with your doctor about your risk of developing such side effects based on your diagnosis, your individual treatment plan, and your overall health.
 If you had a treatment known to cause specific late effects, you may have certain physical examinations, scans, or blood tests to help find and manage them.

 Keeping personal health records

 You and your doctor should work together to develop a personalized follow-up care plan.
 Be sure to discuss any concerns you have about your future physical or emotional health.
-ASCO offers forms to help keep track of the cancer treatment you received and develop a survivorship care plan after treatment is completed.
+The American Society of Clinical Oncology (ASCO) offers forms to help keep track of the cancer treatment you received and develop a survivorship care plan after treatment is completed.

 This is also a good time to talk with your doctor about who will lead your follow-up care.
-Some survivors continue to see their surgeon or oncologist, while others transition back to the care of their family doctor or another health care professional.
-This decision depends on several factors, including the type and stage of cancer, side effects, health insurance rules, and your personal preferences.
+Some survivors continue to see their surgeon or oncologist, while others transition back to the care of their primary care doctor or another health care professional.
+This decision depends on several factors, including the type and stage of tumor, treatments received, side effects, health insurance rules, and your personal preferences.